fcakyon/fcakyon/README.md

 </p>

 ### about me
-- Passionate about **Open-Source, Machine Learning/Deep Learning, Computer Vision**
+- Passionate about **Open-Source, Machine Learning, Multi-Modal Learning**
-- BSc and Msc. on Engineering (with deep learning/computer vision focus), PhD cand. on Informatics (with multi-modal video-transformers focus)
+- BSc and Msc. on Engineering (with deep learning/computer vision focus), PhD cand. on Informatics (with multi-modal video understanding focus)

 ### some of my opensource packages: